ACERAC: Efficient reinforcement learning in fine time discretization: Related Work

 \subsection{Reinforcement learning with experience replay}

-The Actor-Critic architecture for reinforcement learning was first introduced by \citet{1983barto+2}.
-Approximators were applied to this structure for the first time by \citet{1998kimura+2}.
-In order to boost the efficiency of these algorithms, they were combined with experience replay for the first time in~\citep{2009wawrzynski}.
+The Actor-Critic architecture for RL was first introduced in \cite{1983barto+2}.
+Approximators were applied to this structure for the first time in \cite{1998kimura+2}.
+Basic on-line RL algorithms use consecutive events of the agent-environment interaction to update the policy.
+To boost the efficiency of these algorithms, experience replay (ER) can be applied, i.e., storing the events in a~database, sampling, and using them for policy updates several times per each actual event \cite{1992mahadevan+1}.
+ER was combined with the Actor-Critic architecture for the first time in~\cite{2009wawrzynski}.

 However, the application of experience replay to Actor-Critic encounters the following problem.
-The learning algorithm needs to estimate the quality of a~given policy on the basis of consequences of actions that were registered when a~different policy was in use.
-Importance sampling estimators are designed to do that, but they can have arbitrarily large variance.
-In~\citep{2009wawrzynski} the problem was addressed with truncating density ratios present in those estimators.
-In~\citep{2016wang+6} specific correction terms were introduced for that purpose.
+The learning algorithm needs to estimate the quality of a~given policy based on the consequences of actions that were registered when a~different policy was in use.
+Importance sampling estimators are designed to do that, but they can have arbitrarily large variances.
+In~\cite{2009wawrzynski} the problem was addressed with truncating density ratios present in those estimators.
+In~\cite{2016wang+6} specific correction terms were introduced for that purpose.

 Another approach to the aforementioned problem is to prevent the algorithm from inducing a~policy that differs too much from the one tried.
-This idea was first applied in Conservative Policy Iteration~\citep{2002kakade+1}.
-It was further extended in Trust Region Policy Optimization~\citep{2015schulman+4}.
+This idea was first applied in Conservative Policy Iteration~\cite{2002kakade+1}.
+It was further extended in Trust Region Policy Optimization~\cite{2015schulman+4}.
 This algorithm optimizes a~policy with the constraint that the Kullback-Leibler divergence between this policy and the one being tried should not exceed a~given threshold.
-The K-L divergence becomes an~additive penalty in Proximal Policy Optimization algorithms, namely PPO-Penalty and PPO-Clip~\citep{2017schulman+4}.
+The K-L divergence becomes an~additive penalty in Proximal Policy Optimization algorithms, namely PPO-Penalty and PPO-Clip~\cite{2017schulman+4}.

-A~way to avoid the problem of estimating the quality of a~given policy on the basis of the one tried is to approximate the action-value function instead of estimating the value function.
-Algorithms based on this approach are Deep Q-Network (DQN)~\citep{2013mnih+6}, Deep Deterministic Policy Gradient (DDPG)~\citep{2016lillicrap+7}, and Soft Actor-Critic (SAC)~\citep{2018haarnoja+3}.
-In the original version of DDPG time-correlated OU noise was added to action.
-However, this algorithm was not adapted to this fact in any specific way.
+A~way to avoid the problem of estimating the quality of a~given policy based on the one tried is to approximate the action-value function instead of estimating the value function.
+Algorithms based on this approach are DQN~\cite{2013mnih+6}, DDPG~\cite{2016lillicrap+7}, and Soft Actor-Critic (SAC)~\cite{2018haarnoja+3}.
+Although OU noise was added to the action in the original version of DDPG, this algorithm was not adapted to this fact in any specific way.
 SAC uses white noise in actions and it is considered one of the most efficient in this family of algorithms.